sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    :rtype: Block

-.. class:: sweetpea.NestedBlock(design, crossing, constraints=None, num_permutations=None)
+.. class:: sweetpea.Nest(outer_block, inner_block, constraints=[])

-   Creates an experiment description that repeats an `inner block` as consecutive windows while holding selected `external factors` constant within each window.
+   Creates an experiment description that repeats `inner_block` once for each combination described by `outer_block`, holding each combination of `outer_block` constant across combinations of `inner_block`.

-   The :class:`.NestedBlock` class combines exactly one `inner block` (a :class:`.CrossBlock`) with one or more external factors.
-   When a sequence of trials is generated, each window consists of a complete run of the `inner block`;
-   `external factors` in the design remain constant throughout that window and may change only between windows.

-   The `design` argument lists the `inner block` used to form windows and the `external factors`.
-The `crossing` argument could list any `external factors` from design, including the `inner block`:

-   If `crossing` only contains the `external factors`, each window reuses the `inner block` exactly as defined, and windows are balanced across the `external factor` combinations.

-   If `crossing` also lists the `inner block`, the order of the `inner block`’s trial combinations is allowed to vary between windows.
-In that case, `num_permutations` can be used to limit how many distinct permutations appear.

-   When in this permuted mode, the actual set of chosen permutations is refreshed for each synthesized experiment.
-That means each call to :func:`.synthesize_trials` will  use different permutations, rather than reusing the same ones across experiments.

-   Constraints and derivations defined on the `inner block` are reused inside every window.
-Constraints supplied in constraints apply at the outer level (across windows).
-   The number of trials in each generated sequence is determined by the size of one `inner block` run (including any preamble implied by the derived factors) multiplied by the number of windows, which is the product of the counterbalancing `external factors`.

-   If the `inner block` is included in crossing, the number of trials is multiplied by `num_permutations` or the full number of distinct permutations when `num_permutations` is not specified.

-   `Design` must contain exactly one inner block and at least one `external factor`.

-   Every `external factor` listed in `design` must also be listed in the `crossing`.
-The `inner block` itself does not have to be included in `crossing`, unless you want different permutations between windows.
-   An example illustrating the the usage of :class:`.NestedBlock` is shown in
-   :ref:`Using NestedBlockk <nestedblock-example>` section.

-   :param design: one `inner block` plus the `external factors`
-   :type design: List[Union[Factor, MultiCrossBlock]]
-   :param crossing: all `external factors` from `design`;
-                    optionally include the `inner block`
-                    to allow different `inner block` orders per window
-   :type crossing: List[Union[Factor, MultiCrossBlock]]
+   The effect is the same as increasing the number of trials in `outer_block` a factor corresponding to the number of trials in `inner_block`, using :attr:`.RepeatMode.WEIGHT` mode for that scaling, adding a constraint that consecutive trials have the same level, and then using :class:`.Merge` to combine the scaled `outer_block` with `inner_block` in :attr:`.RepeatMode.RePEAT` mode (so that `inner_block` is repeated, since the scaled `outer_block` has a number of trials that is a multiple of `inner_block` trials).

+   :param outer_block: a block whose trials should be individually repeated
+   :type outer_block: Block
+   :param inner_block: a block whose trial sequence should be repeated once
+                       for each trial of `outer_block`
+   :type inner_block: Block
-   :param constraints: outer-level constraints;
+   :param constraints: additional constraints to add to the merged
-                       `inner block` constraints are inherited automatically
+                       experiment description
    :type constraints: List[Constraint]
-   :param num_permutations: when the inner block is included in crossing,
-                            `num_permutations` decides the number of distinct
-                            `inner block` orders across windows.
-When it is not specified, the full permutation will be used.
-                            The chosen set of permutations is refreshed on every synthesized experiment, so repeated calls can yield different orderings.
-   :type num_permutations: Optional[int]
    :return: a block description
    :rtype: Block

-.. function:: sweetpea.synthesize_trials(block, samples=10, sampling_strategy=IterateGen, participants=None)
+.. function:: sweetpea.synthesize_trials(block, samples=10, sampling_strategy=IterateGen)

    Given an experiment description, generates multiple blocks of trials.

-   Each block has a number of trials that is determined by the experiment's crossing, and each trial is a combination of levels subject to implicit and explicit constraints in the experiment description.
+   Each block has a number of trials that is determined by the experiment's crossing and other constranints, where each trial is a combination of levels subject to implicit and explicit constraints in the experiment description.

    The `sampling_strategy` argument determines properties of the resulting samples, such as whether each sequence reflects a